 Massachusetts Institute of Technology

-- Financial Accounting covers accrual accounting principles, annual reports, financial ratios, revenue recognition, long-lived assets, cash flow and marketable securities; lecture notes and accounting recitations are available as PDFs.
+- Financial Accounting was originally offered in 2003 and is aimed at graduate-level students.
+This course features readings from J. Pratt's Financial Accounting in an Economic Context (5th edition) and the Intel 2002 Annual Report.
+Lectures cover accrual accounting principles, annual reports, financial ratios, revenue recognition, long-lived assets, cash flow and marketable securities, with all notes and recitations available to download as PDFs.

-- Introduction to Financial and Managerial Accounting offers access to exams, assignments and lecture notes; students can learn about indirect allocation of costs, long-term debt, balance sheets, current liabilities, cost of goods sold and depreciation.
+- Introduction to Financial and Managerial Accounting was an undergraduate-level course originally offered in Spring, 2004.
+Major topics covered include the indirect allocation of costs, long-term debt, balance sheets, current liabilities, cost of goods sold and depreciation.

-- Management Accounting and Control provides students with lecture notes and final exam guidelines.
+- Management Accounting and Control is for graduate-level accounting students and is identical to a for-credit online version of this course offered in 2003.
+Students may download PDF versions of the lecture notes and final exam guidelines.
 Topics include the nature of costs, cost allocation, standard costs, organizational economics, absorption cost systems, performance measurement and balanced scorecards.

 The Open University

-- Influences on Accounting Regulation is recommended for master's-level students.
+- Influences on Accounting Regulation is recommended for master's-level students and takes about six hours to complete.
 Topics covered include stewardship, accounting rules, means of regulation, taxation, financial reporting objectives and national economics.

 - Introduction to the Context of Accounting is an advanced course, requiring about four hours of study to complete.
 Students gain a better understanding of the primary objectives of accounting, as well as the different kinds of data and information that accountants encounter.